 On the outside, IPVanish looks like an all-in-one solution to your every VPN-related need.
 It promises to make you disappear online, get around censorship filters, as well as backup and encrypt your every file.
 However, we’re certain you know better than to trust any marketing messages, no matter how good they might sound.

 This is precisely why TechNadu’s team spent quite some time testing IPVanish.
 And on top of that, we’ve been following this VPN for a long time now, so we can give you plenty of insider information.
 With this said, welcome to our hands-on IPVanish review!

-First, we are going to introduce you to this VPN service by listing some quick facts.
-We do the same in our every VPN review, so the following table comes in handy if you want to compare several VPNs and their basic set of features.
+We are going to introduce you to this VPN service by listing some quick facts first.
+We do the same in our every VPN review, so the following table comes in handy if you want to compare VPNs and their basic set of features.

 |Logs||No activity or connection logs.|

 |Supported Platforms||Windows, macOS, Linux, Chrome OS, iOS, Android, Fire OS, and compatible routers.|